SEO checklist for React InstantSearch

 Your canonical pages have unique titles and descriptions

 description meta tags give search engine users important insight into the content of a search result and its relevance.
-This information often determines which search engine result a person clicks on, so it’s crucial to use high-quality titles and descriptions in your web pages.
+This information often determines which search engine result a person clicks on, so it’s crucial to use high-quality titles and descriptions when you build your web pages.

 Your widget’s markup is semantic

-InstantSearch widgets provide a default semantic markup that should cover most cases, but if you are using connectors to customize your UI, make sure to properly use markup according to its meaning and purpose.
+InstantSearch widgets provide a default semantic markup that should cover most cases, but if you’re using connectors to customize your UI, make sure to properly use markup according to its meaning and purpose.

 For example, use heading elements (